UAMRaVT/wiki_optitrack/README.md

 <img src="./assets/images/calibration_wand.png"  alt="1" height = 240px >

-Next you need to set your ground plane(coordinate system) using calibration triangle by placing it where you want your ground plane.
+Next, you need to set your ground plane(coordinate system) using a calibration triangle by placing it where you want your ground plane.

 <img src="./assets/images/base_tool.png"  alt="1" height = 240px >